 Believe it or not, this is already working.
 However, because our axis is now continuous and includes zero, our first mark does not appear until 44,732 days in since 1/1/1900.
 To see our rounded Gantt marks come into view, we must edit the axis so that it does not include zero.
 You can do this by right-clicking on the axis, choosing “Edit Axis”, and deselecting the box that says “Include zero”.

 From here, you can modify the size of the Gantt marks to your liking by clicking the Size property of the Marks card and moving the slider from left to right.

 There you have it – rounded Gantt charts in Tableau with no new calculated fields – not even for duration!

-How to Add a Reference Line for Today’s Date to a Tableau Gantt Chart
+How to Add a Reference Line for Today’s Date

 To provide context on how much time has passed and how much time we have left to complete a project, I like to display the current date on Gantt charts.
 If you are making a traditional Gantt chart, you will create a calculated field with the formula: TODAY().
 If you are making a rounded Gantt chart, you will need to wrap the TODAY() function in FLOAT to convert it to a serial number: FLOAT(TODAY()).

 The TODAY() function is dynamic and will move as time progresses; this is what you would want to use in a real-world scenario.
 Since I am using a sample dataset with fixed dates, I will alter my date field slightly to hardcode a date of July 5th, 2022.
 If you are following along using the sample Google Sheet, you can modify your “Today” calculated field to FLOAT(DATE(“2022-07-05”)).